About these ads

 tips for winning competitions on movita beaucoup

-Pumpkin Carve-Off, Ginger, and soon: Bake My Cake. movita loves herself some competitions.
-I’m thinking you kids do too, as you almost broke the internet whilst voting in the last battle royale.
-Now, for some of you, Bake My Cake might be your first movita competition.
-And that might make you feel funny in your tummy.
-But don’t fret, little bird, movita is here to help.
+Pumpkin Carve-Off, Ginger, and Bake My Cake.
+I loves me some competitions!
+I’m thinking you do too, as you almost broke the internet whilst voting in the last battle royale.
+Now, some of you first-time competitors might be feeling funny in your tummies.
+Don’t fret, I’m here to help.

-Here are some tips, in no particular order, for putting together entries for movita competitions.
-I’m very good at judging people – I’ve been doing it for years – so I’ve noticed a few trends about the winning entries on this here blog.
+Here are some tips, in no particular order, for putting together your entries.
+I’ve noticed a few trends about the winning entries on this here blog.

 Pick a theme.
-Go hardcore traditional, or go totally quirky.
+Go hardcore traditional or totally quirky.
 Pick something you like and run with it.
 Entries with themes tend to do well.
-Even if that theme is: put this cake in Martha Stewart Magazine, mofos, I just buttercreamed your ass.
-(Yah.
-I just made buttercream a verb.)
+Even if that theme is: I don’t know how to do this.

-That being said, I encourage you to think outside of the box.
+Think outside the box.
 Entries that are original tend to do very well in my competitions.
-My readers are easily entertained.
+My readers and judges are easily entertained.
 That’s why they’re here voting, and not off running the country.
 Ginger 2011 was dominated by houses that veered from the traditional.
-Check ‘em out here.
-Or, if you’re too lazy, take a look at this:
+For example:

 That’s my sister’s entry for Ginger 2011.
 Theme: the Three Little Piggies.
 See how the wolf blew down the houses made of straw and sticks?
-Genius.
+Pretty clever for someone who gets confused by ziplock bags.

 Don’t worry if it sucks.
 We like that.
-Cake collapsed on itself?
+Did your pumpkin collapse on itself?
 Awesome.
 Send a photo.
-No. Send two.
-Don’t worry if it didn’t turn out just as you had planned, because you can:
+No – send two!
+Don’t worry if it didn’t turn out just as you had planned, because you should:

 Include an awesome tidbit.
 People like hearing your stories, even if they’re stupid.
 My readers tend to respond when you tell them something weird about your creation, or explain just what the hell you were thinking when you slapped it together.
+It also helps me write stuff about your entry.
 Maybe you were inspired by Val Kilmer and blah, blah, blah.
 Keep it short.
-You can find some examples by scrolling through the Ginger 2011 entries.
-Still feeling lazy?
-Here’s an example:
+And don’t worry about how it’s written – I’ll do my best to help out with that.
+You can find some examples by scrolling through past entries.
+Here’s a good one:

 Tired of those heartless, cookie cutter housing developments?